awawa-dev/HyperHDR/CompileHowto.md

 sudo make install/strip
 # optional: to uninstall (not very well tested, please keep that in mind)
 sudo make uninstall

+# BUILD INSTALLERS
+# build the installer after the compilation
+cpack
+# or compile and build the package using one command
+cmake --build . --target package --config Release
 ```

 ### Download